Prekshya Shah: Life

-Princess Prekshya did not get along with her husband.
+Prekshya did not get along with her husband.
 She and Dhirendra separated when he renounced the style of Royal Highness, which Prekshya did not.
 They did not divorce, but Dhirendra went to live in London with an English woman who became his partner.

-Dhirendra was killed in the Nepalese royal massacre on 1 June 2001; Princess Prekshya did not attend the event due to back problems.
-She died on 12 November 2001, in a helicopter crash: she was returning to Nepal on the helicopter when suddenly, right under Lake Rara, the helicopter crashed; her lifeless body was found in the waters of the lake.
-She was only 49 years old.
+Dhirendra was killed in the Nepalese royal massacre on 1 June 2001; Prekshya did not attend the event due to back problems.
+She died on 12 November 2001, in a helicopter crash five months after the massacre: she was returning to Nepal on the helicopter when the helicopter crashed into Lake Rara; her lifeless body was found in the waters of the lake.
 Her body was later transported to Kathmandu for cremation.
-After the death of the Princess, the Prime Minister Pushpa Kamal Dahal declared that there was a bond between the royal massacre and the death of Prekshya.
+After her death, Prime Minister Pushpa Kamal Dahal declared that there was a link between the royal massacre and Prekshya's death.